THE STORY OF AN OLIVE

 On to the olive press.

-There are currently 2 olive presses on the island and we take ours to the nearest one.
-As you can see, 2009 was a good year and there were stacks of olives waiting in line to be processed.
+There are currently 3 olive presses on the island and we take ours to the nearest one.
+As you can see, when these photos were taken it was a good year and there were stacks of olives waiting in line to be processed.
 There is loosely a system where they write your name in a book and they call you when it is time to put your olives through otherwise you can be waiting hours.
 You are not necessarily going to get your turn as it is written though!
-We took ours down at about 16.00 and I fully expected to be called out at midnight as they work 24 hours a day when needed but in fact it was only about 20.00 so we were finished that night.

 You unload your olives into the hopper and away they go!